JackDanna/FogentRoleplayTemplate/README.md

 Raw Movement Speed is the second portion of a character's movement and represents how fast they are once at there top speed.

 Raw Movement Speed should always make up a far greater amount of your Total Movement Speed as compared to Dexterity Movement Speed.
 Even though characters with higher Dexterity Movement Speed might be quicker to initially move, there is nothing prevent a high Raw Movement Speed character from running them down.

-### Difficult Terrain

-Steep mountains, ice-covered ground, swamps, etc. are difficult terrain.
-It takes twice the movement to move through these terrains.

 ### Using multiple Movement Speeds on the same round